piotrmiskiewicz/kyma-environment-broker/testing/e2e/provisioning/README.md

 During the provisioning phase, the test performs the following steps:

 1. Sends a call to KEB to provision a Kyma runtime.
-KEB creates the operation and sends a request to Runtime Provisioner.
+KEB creates the operation and sends a request to KIM.
 The test waits until the operation is successful.
 It takes about 30 minutes on Google Cloud and a few hours on Azure.
 You can configure the timeout using the environment variable.

 2. Creates a ConfigMap with **instanceId** specified.